Diomf/network-intrusion-detection-system/README.md

 ## System Architecture
 ![alt text](https://i.imgur.com/jkndEV3.png)

+ Initially, during the batch-processing training phase, labeled network flows are loaded from a distributed storage of our choice into Apache Spark to pass through machine learning pre-processing steps and be transformed into the necessary state for further processing.
+A feature selection algorithm is applied, namely Chi-Squared selection, to retrieve the most valuable features which are, then, used to train several supervised machine learning classifiers.
+The resulting trained models are loaded in the distributed storage which signals the end of the training phase.

+During the stream-processing testing phase, unlabeled network logs are fed into a Kafka topic that acts as a reliable input handling substrate to the stream processing pipeline.
+An Apache Spark structured streaming job has already started and loaded all the trained machine learning classifiers.
+Subsequently, it subscribes to the Kafka topic through a Kafka Consumer type connection to read the incoming network flows and classify them into malicious or benign network connections based on the prediction given from the trained models.
+The classified flows are stored in an Elasticsearch cluster that is queried and searched by Kibana to display live insights on a pre-designed dashboard.

+The deployment and orchestration of all the aforementioned services is handled by Docker.

 ## Installation
 The only requirement for the deployment of the system locally or on a cluster is the installation of Docker on each node.